sernanic/tutorProject/README.md

 ### Database Instructions

+* Download Mysql

+* Download Mysql Workbench and open it

+* Under MySQL Connections, if there is a local instance If there is, click on it

+* If not, press the + button to create one and set username and password

-* Go to the .env.sample file of the backend, rename it to .env
+* Back to the project, go to the .env.sample file of the backend, rename it to .env

 * Inside the .env file, adjust the DATABASE_URL according to your mysql username and password